Gideon9212/Livecustom/README.md

 -Follow PCST, v9 or higher (You can do GY or graveyard but must stay consistent)

 -Must come with SFW pic.
-Pics rez must be 177x254 JPG, 512x512 png for field.
+Pics rez must be 177x254 JPG for card, 512x512 png for field.

 -Must be reviewed and pass by Gideon.
 (This may change later on)